FanatiQS/VerbalEyes-Scroll-Controller/configuration system.md

 * Just put `const char* html = R"%%(` as the first line and `)%%"` as the last.
 Where `%%` is configurable to be anything not available in the html file.
 * Might also be better to store the data in a different way with `PROGMEM`, but I have not yet read up on it.
 * The string does also need to end with a null byte, so adding that is also needed.

-## TODO
-* Add documentation for how configuration works.
-If someone would want to configure manually, there should be information to read about how to do so.
-Include examples and tables for types and max lengths of all properties.
-I don't like reading instructions in plain text, so try to put as much information as possible in tables or examples for to make it easy to skim.
-* Rework storage of numbers to store them as ints instead of strings.
-* Ability to configure over HTTP